+Email; MOU, actually runs afoul of those statutes.
 As noted, the NVRA and HAVA require a state to conduct a "reasonable effort" to remove ineligible voters from the rolls.
 52 U.S.C. §§ 20507(a)(4), 21083(a)(4)(A).
-However, the NVRA itself is structured so that potentially ineligible voters must necessarily stay on the rolls for two election cycles so as to limit the likelihood of a state removing eligible voters by mistake.
+Indeed, the NVRA itself is structured so that potentially ineligible voters must necessarily stay on the rolls for two election cycles so as to limit the likelihood of a state removing eligible voters by mistake.
 Id. § 20507(d)(1)(B).
-That is consistent with Congress's core goals in the NVRA of protecting and expanding the right to register to vote and participate in democracy.
-E.g., id. § 20501.
-But the MOU indicates multiple contemplated violations of those statutes' requirements.
-For example, the MOU seeks to place authority to identify supposed ineligible voters in the hands of the federal government, directly contrary to the statute's requirement that procedures for complying with HAVA be "left to the discretion of the State."
-Compare id. § 21085, with MOU at 2, 5.
-In addition, the MOU's substantive terms seek to compel states to remove supposedly ineligible voters "within forty-five (45) days," MOU at 5, in a manner that would violate multiple protections of the NVRA, e.g., 52 U.S.C. § 20507.7 The MOU demonstrates that DOJ's claimed purpose of ensuring compliance with NVRA and HAVA, as stated in the Complaint, is not accurate or plausible-and that its actual purpose involves defying those statutes by aggrandizing election administration powers to DOJ.
+The MOU indicates multiple contemplated violations of those statutory requirements.
+First, the United States seeks to place authority to identify supposed ineligible voters in the hands of the federal government, directly contrary to statutory text, id. § 21085 (methods of complying with HAVA "left to the discretion of the State").
+MOU at 2, 5.
+Second, its substantive terms seek to compel states to remove supposedly ineligible voters "within forty-five (45) days," MOU at 5, in a manner that would violate multiple protections of the NVRA, 52 U.S.C. § 20507.
+This MOU demonstrates that the United States' supposed purpose is not in compliance with federal law but aggrandizes authority to a federal agency in ways contrary to federal law.